← Back to blog

 ClawZenith exists to be that curation layer.
 We test every skill for compatibility, security, and performance.
 We organize skills into collections by use case.
 We build expert templates that combine skills into production-ready agents.

-The key insight is that curation is not just filtering — it is integration.
-A curated collection is not just "five good skills."
-It is five skills that we have verified work together, with documented interaction patterns and tested edge cases.
+The key insight: curation isn't just filtering.
+It's integration.
+A curated collection isn't just "five good skills."
+It's five skills that we've verified work together, with documented interaction patterns and tested edge cases.

 Why premium support matters

-Premium support is not about replacing community support.
-It is about adding a reliability layer for users whose work depends on their agents functioning correctly.
+Premium support isn't about replacing community support.
+It's about adding a reliability layer for users whose work depends on their agents functioning correctly.

 The path to mainstream